-The design life of the substation is typically around 40 years.
+The design life of the switching station is typically around 40 years.
 However, after that time it would be reasonable to expect that replacement or refurbishment work would occur to bring the equipment to the required level of performance and reliability.
-If the substation were ever considered no longer necessary, it would be removed and remediation works undertaken.
+When the switching station is considered no longer necessary, it would be removed and remediation works undertaken.

-3.6.5.1 Dismantling and removal of the substation
+3.6.5.1 Dismantling and removal of the switching station

-Decommissioning the substations would involve removal of all substation structures, equipment and associated infrastructure.
-The process of dismantling and removal of the substation would include:
+Decommissioning the switching station would involve removal of all switching station structures, equipment and associated infrastructure.
+The process of dismantling and removal of the switching station would include: